 Why Visit Laguna de Oviedo?
 The Top 5 Things You Can’t Miss

-1. Mangroves & Their Importance
+1)Visit the Mangroves + Learn Their Importance

 Laguna de Oviedo is home to some of the most important mangroves in the country.
 Mangroves are a unique and critical ecosystem endemic to tropical and subtropical regions of the world.
 Their roots serve as a refuge for a number of fish and shellfish (including crabs, snails, sponge, and other unique marine organisms).
 Some marine animals also use the mangroves as a place to guard their young offsprings.
 In turn, these fish attract a wide variety of birds who either live in the area or migrate from afar (including North America).